g-svanberg/nordpool-imd-daily-average/README.md

 Python package for querying nordpool for average daily prices.
 Prices can only be obtained for the current year and the previous year.
-Incremet is how much you need to add to the price if you chargeback someone.
+Incremet is how much you need to add to the price if you chargeback someone per kWh.
 It's optional and the default is zero

 | Supported areacode's  | Suported currency's | Increment |
 |-----------------------|---------------------|-----------|